6du-host/umbrella/documentation.md

 ## .siblings()

-Get the siblings of all of the nodes with an optional filter
+Get the siblings of all of the _ with an optional filter

 ```js
 .siblings(selector);